Getting a Mortgage on Tier 2, Spouse and Other Types of Visas

 You don’t need indefinite leave to remain to secure a mortgage, though if you do and/or you’re on a spousal visa, you should find more options open to you.

-The complexity of this area means seeking the right kind of support is essential, which is why we’d always recommend speaking with a broker who specialises in mortgages for visa holders to help determine your eligibility and find the deal that’s right for you.
+The complexity of this area means seeking the right kind of support is essential, which is why we’d always recommend speaking with a broker specialising in mortgages for visa holders to help determine your eligibility and find the right deal for you.

 Are the lending requirements different?

 Yes.
-Alongside the usual eligibility checks, you’ll need to pass other more specific lending criteria in order to be approved.
+In order to be approved, you’ll need to pass other, more specific lending criteria in addition to the usual eligibility checks.

 For example: